GasimV/GasimV/README.md

 ## About Me

-I am a **Data Scientist** and **Robotics Mechatronics Engineer** with a robust background in Python backend development and some frontend expertise.
+I am a **Data Scientist** and **Robotics Mechatronics Engineer** with a robust background in Python backend and C/C++ development, along with some frontend expertise.
 My passion lies in integrating data science with robotic system design, where I employ a broad range of technical skills to innovate and optimize intelligent robotic solutions.

 ## Technical Proficiency